The first step in developing a strong, organization-wide business continuity plan is conducting a Business Impact Analysis.

 |Why OGO?||OGO has a unique methodology designed specifically for credit unions and created to be extremely efficient and correctly address any NCUA Regulatory concerns.|

-The Business Impact Analysis (BIA) required by financial institution regulators also serves as the cornerstone of your plan development.
+The Business Impact Analysis (BIA) is required by financial institution regulators also serves as the cornerstone of your plan development.
 Your organization will use it to:

 - Assess and prioritize business functions and processes